 Bonus shares are free shares issued to the shareholders out of accumulated reserves.
-These reserves are created by the company out of profits and thereafter they are capitalised by the issue of bonus, shares.
+These reserves are created by the company out of profits and thereafter they are capitalized by the issue of bonuses, shares.
 This is also known as a capitalized profit.

 Book debts are the amounts outstanding at a given date and owing to a trader by his customers as shown by the books of account.

 Boom is an upward rush of prices.
 It is the rapidity at which the price of particular goods increases in a particular market.
 In the boom period, a general economic progress is witnessed.